leo9082/LayoutFormatter/README.md

 This project is deprecated in favor of the Android Studio has the same and better XML formatter:
 `Editor -> Code Style -> XML -> Arrangement`

-### Q&A

-Q: Did you know that Android XML files formatting can be customized in Settings -> Editor -> Code Style -> XML -> Android?

-A: I know that Android Studio has XML formatting features, but it does not do well, it can not adjust the order of attributes, such as `android:id` can not automatically adjust to the first position.

 ### Obtaining

 The plugin is distributed through the Plugin Manager in IntelliJ. https://plugins.jetbrains.com/plugin/8299